 The Golden State Warriors Were Reportedly Interested In Signing This Veteran Point Guard

+What?
+The Warriors Were Reportedly Interested In Signing A Player That Was Drafted Ahead Of Steph Curry

 During the offseason, the Cleveland Cavaliers made a trade with the Minnesota Timberwolves to acquire veteran point guard Ricky Rubio.